cavonac/sdet-code/README.md

 # sdet-code
 This repo should be located at https://github.com/cavonac/sdet-code.git.

 The purpose of this repository is to provide a novice **software development engineer in test** (SDET) with content for self-studying programming and data langauges.
-SDETs have a hybrid skillset which includes testing, programming (or software development), DevOps, system administration, and databases.
+SDETs have a hybrid skillset which includes testing, programming (or software development), DevOps, and database administration.
 SDETs typically create test automation to improve the development-test-release software cycle.

 ## In This Repo